Estancias in Uruguay

 If you look for a specific combination of gaucho- and mediterranian culture and decent farming potential, you might find here what you are looking for.

-Tourist Estancias, guest ranches, horse riding tours in UruguayAs I am writing this, July 2012, I guess there are about 40 rural establishments catering to tourists in Uruguay.
+Tourist Estancias, guest ranches, horse riding tours in UruguayAs I am revising this, July 2014, I guess there are about 40 rural establishments catering to tourists in Uruguay.
 About six or seven might be estancias, ranches in a stricter sence, being working cattle ranches that generate a significant part of their income with livestock and/or agriculture.

 Estancia tourism as a business started around 1990 when agriculture and livestock passed thru a difficult time in Uruguay and establishments were eager to explore additional sources of income.